Explore the ceremonial heart of Hillsborough Castle and Gardens

 The magnificent Throne Room was built as an extension in 1797.
 It was originally three rooms, which were combined to create a grand Saloon in the 1840s.

-Her Majesty The Queen received guests at a ball to celebrate her coronation here in 1953.
+Queen Elizabeth II received guests at a ball to celebrate her coronation here in 1953.

-Still the grandest room in the house, the Throne Room is now decorated with green silk damask fabric and used for investitures, citizenship ceremonies, weddings and an annual concert given by The Prince of Wales.
+Still the grandest room in the house, the Throne Room is now decorated with green silk damask fabric and used for investitures, citizenship ceremonies, weddings and an annual concert given by King Charles III.

 The 'thrones' in this room are actually Chairs of State, which represent the monarch in absence.
 Officially, only the Governor and his wife were allowed to sit on them.